ajon542/GameEngine/README.md

 The purpose of this project is to create a game engine in C# utilizing some of the technologies found on the open source websites.
 Some of the technologies include WPF, OpenTK and AvalonDock.

+The game engine should provide a clear user interface to manipulate game objects in a scene hierarchy.
+It should be possible to save and load the scene.
+However, employing the latest and greatest rendering techniques may not be one of the highest priorities of this project.

 ## Current Goal
 Integrate AvalonDock to the project and make dockable windows based on the Window menu item.